Quantitative stochastic homogenization and large-scale regularity

 \section{Notes and references}

-The results in Sections~\ref{s.twoscalenobdry} and~\ref{s.twoscale.dirt}, are essentially well-known in the case of periodic coefficient fields (cf.~\cite{BLP}), although the statements are usually somewhat different.
+The results in Sections~\ref{s.twoscalenobdry} and~\ref{s.twoscale.dirt} are essentially well-known in the case of periodic coefficient fields (cf.~\cite{BLP}), although the statements are usually somewhat different.
 Finer estimates on the homogenization error and two-scale expansion have been obtained more recently in~\cite{KS2,KLS1}.

-Many of the results presented in this chapter are appearing here for the first time in stochastic case, including the optimal~$O(\ep^{\frac12})$ error estimate (up to logarithmic corrections in $d=2$) for the two-scale expansion for the Dirichlet problem, the boundary layers estimates and the~$O(\ep)$ estimate for the homogenization error for the Dirichlet problem.
-The estimates with respect to fractional Sobolev norms appear to be new, even in the case of periodic coefficients.
+Many of the results in this chapter are new in the stochastic setting, including the optimal~$O(\ep^{\frac12})$ error estimate (up to logarithmic corrections in $d=2$) for the two-scale expansion for the Dirichlet problem, the boundary layers estimates and the~$O(\ep)$ estimate for the homogenization error for the Dirichlet problem.
+The estimates with respect to fractional Sobolev norms also appear to be new, even in the case of periodic coefficients.
 Two-scale expansions in stochastic homogenization in situations without boundaries, similar to the results in Section~\ref{s.twoscalenobdry}, have previously appeared in~\cite{GNO2,GO6}.
 Section~\ref{s.blayers} follows the method introduced by Shen~\cite{Sh} for periodic coefficients; see also~\cite{KLS2}.